Iran threatens retaliation after what it calls possible cyber attack on nuclear site

 The Israeli military and Netanyahu's office, which oversees Israel's foreign intelligence service Mossad, did not immediately respond to Reuters queries on Friday.

-In 2010, Stuxnet computer virus, which is widely believed to have been developed by the United States and Israel, was discovered after it was used to attack Natanz facility.
+In 2010, the Stuxnet computer virus, which is widely believed to have been developed by the United States and Israel, was discovered after it was used to attack the Natanz facility.

-Natanz was built in secret without the IAEA's knowledge but was exposed by an Iranian opposition group in 2002.
-Iran acknowledged the sites existence in 2003.
+The IAEA said on Friday the location of the fire did not contain nuclear materials, and that none of its inspectors was present at the time.

+"The Agency has been in contact with relevant Iranian authorities to confirm there will be no impact on its safeguards verification activities, which are expected to continue as before," an IAEA statement said, adding that Iran had told it the cause of the fire was not yet known.

 Iran curbed its nuclear work in exchange for the removal of most global sanctions under an accord reached with six world powers in 2015, but has reduced compliance with the deal's restrictions since the United States withdrew in 2018.